 - Ability to deliver within timeline: 25%

 - Price: 25%

 NPA will select the bidders that overall present the most relevant bids for NPA, and maintain the right to use or cancel received bids according to circumstances.

-Bids will be opened only after the February 26th deadline.
-The bids will be opened and reviewed by a select committee of NPA employees, including as a minimum, one employee from a department separate from the Humanitarian Disarmament department.
+Bids will be opened only after the October 10 deadline.
+The bids will be opened and reviewed by a select committee of NPA employees, including as a minimum, one employee from a department separate from the Department for Mine Action and Disarmament.
 The bids will be confidential and NPA will keep all information from bidders confidential.

 NPA retains the right to contact bidders first for follow-up and clarification after the bids have been opened.
 NPA retains the right to reject some or all of the bids received.

 The bidder is responsible for the necessary registration related to payment.

 Payment will be done on the basis of invoices from the consultant according to the contracts entered into and timelines agreed.